HaNaK0/tournament-bracket/README.md

-# rustiant
+# tornament bracket
-A bevy project
+A small project to create a potential tournament bracket for a beerpong tournament

 ## Issue on intel integrated graphics
 There is a bug that causes sprite rendering not working on intel graphics.